Weakly 1-completeness of holomorphic fiber bundles over compact K\"ahler manifolds: Abstract

 \section{Abstract}

 In \cite{Diederich_Ohsawa_1985} Diederich and Ohsawa proved that every disc bundle over a compact K\"ahler manifold is weakly 1-complete.
 In this paper, under certain conditions we generalize this result to the case of fiber bundles over compact K\"ahler manifolds whose fibers are bounded symmetric domains.
-In particular any $\mathbb B^n$-fiber bundles over compact K\"ahler manifolds are weakly 1-complete for any nonnegative integer $n$.
-If the bundle is obtained by the diagonal action on bounded symmetric domains, we show that it is hyperconvex.
+In particular if the representation related to the fiber bundle is reductive, it has a plurisubharmonic exhaustion function.
+If the bundle is obtained by the diagonal action the product of on bounded symmetric domains, we show that it is hyperconvex.